cassmastern/lers-sandbox/docs/ibm-sanfran.md

 SanFrancisco was an IBM-led product and project, a cross-platform Java application framework that provided reusable, "large-grain business objects” (business components).
 IBM developed and shipped SanFrancisco in the late-1990s, and the technology was later incorporated into IBM’s WebSphere/Business Components efforts.

-SanFrancisco focused on *“large-grain”* components (coarse business objects/frameworks) rather than tiny beans — it tied into CORBA/IIOP, albeit loosely, and IBM tooling (VisualAge) and was positioned as an alternative or complement to EJB-style approaches of the time.
+SanFrancisco focused on “large-grains” rather than "tiny beans" — it tied into CORBA/IIOP, albeit loosely, and IBM tooling (VisualAge) and was positioned as an alternative or complement to EJB-style approaches of the time.

 ## What Large-Grain Meant

-"Large-grain (or coarse-grained) business objects" meant to characterize SanFrancisco as stateful business components that encapsulated whole business *entities* or *processes* rather than tiny technical objects.
+"Large-grain business objects" meant to characterize SanFrancisco as stateful business components that encapsulated whole *business entities* or *processes* rather than tiny technical objects.
 Say, an **Order** — with lines, taxes, lifecycle, validation, posting to GL — as a *single* component you call with a small number of high-level operations, rather than dozens of low-level `JavaBeans` or single-column `CRUD` calls.

 These were long-lived components with application-level state, they were also transaction-aware, and they exposed business semantics (`createOrder`, `postInvoice`, `applyPayment`, etc.) Consequently, the *business API* was bulkier compared with method-level “fine grain” objects.